Channel memberships is the new name for sponsorships on YouTube. Learn more

 Emoji are a way for your to express your creativity.
 Learn more about designing emoji

-Keep in mind that all sponsorships benefits — including badges, emoji, perks you offer, videos, live chats, and other content — offered through YouTube sponsorships is also subject to sponsorships policies
+Keep in mind that all members-only perks — including badges, emoji, perks you offer, videos, live chats, and other content — offered through YouTube memberships are also subject to membership policies